Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 }
 ```

 2. Create Streaming Locator for existing asset with appropriate Content Key Policy and Streaming Policy.
-Streaming Policy should be or Predefined_MultiDrmStreaming.
+Streaming Policy should be Predefined_MultiDrmStreaming.
 ![screenshot](img/fairplay-sl.png)

 3. Then you need to get streaming paths.